anand-chaniyara/projects/README.md

-# Welcome to my diploma projects repo...
+# Welcome to my diploma projects.
+# All projects are in rar file as not uploded in git as repo or project.